This video helps explain about what to do at a roundabout when following a truck.

 Agitated drivers have been known to overtake when it is not safe out of pure frustration - endangering the lives of themselves, you and the other road users.

 There also may be that driver who tries to out run you before the end of the overtaking lane, so indicate early that you are running out of your lane and are moving back into the other lane when safe.
 Let them know your intentions early.

 Other drivers will appreciate it and you will often get a “thank you” over the radio.
-A quick flash of your lights to let them know they have passed and can return to their lane often helps.

 You will feel good knowing you have been Truck Friendly and have helped and brightened someone day.